AdobeDocs/campaign-classic.en/help/technotes/using/ims-migration.md

 An overview of the steps are:

-* Creating a project within the Adobe Developer Console
+* Create a project within the Adobe Developer Console
-* Assigning the appropriate API's to the newly created project
+* Assign the appropriate API's to the newly created project
-* Granting the needed Campaign Product Profiles to the project
+* Grant the needed Campaign Product Profiles to the project
-* Updating your APIs to use the newly created technical account credentials
+* Update your APIs to use the newly created technical account credentials
 * Remove the legacy technical operators from your Campaign instance

-### IMS migration compatible versions {#ims-versions-tech}

- A prerequisite for this migration is to upgrade your environment to one of the following product version:

-* Campaign v7.3.5 (recommended)
-* Campaign v7.3.3.IMS
-* Campaign v7.3.2.IMS

-These Campaign versions are detailed in the [Release Notes](../../rn/using/latest-release.md).

 ### Prerequisites for the migration{#ims-migration-prerequisites}